-Fire & Risk Engineering Award of Excellence: CITIC Tower, Beijing
+Fire & Risk Engineering Award Winner: CITIC Tower, Beijing

 Beijing Institute of Architectural Design - BIAD, Beijing